pingcap/docs-cn/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 Through these equivalence changes, the query can become easier to handle in the logical execution plan.
 After the equivalence changes, TiDB gets a query plan structure that is equivalent to the original query, and then gets a final execution plan based on the data distribution and the specific execution overhead of an operator.
 For more information, see [SQL Physical Optimization](/sql-physical-optimization.md).

-Also, TiDB can choose to enable execution plan cache to reduce the creation overhead of the execution plan when executing the `PREPARE` statement, as introduced in [Prepare Execution Plan Cache](/sql-prepared-plan-cache.md).
+Also, TiDB can choose to enable execution plan cache to reduce the creation overhead of the execution plan when executing the `PREPARE` statement, as introduced in [Prepared Execution Plan Cache](/sql-prepared-plan-cache.md).

 ### Optimize full table scan